taichi-dev/taichi/docs/contributor_guide.rst

 :ref:`compilation` may worth checking out.
 It explains the whole compilation process.

-:ref:`regress` may worth checking out when the work involves IR optimization.
+See also :ref:`regress` if your work involves IR optimization.

 When creating a Taichi program using ``ti.init(arch=desired_arch, **kwargs)``, pass in the following parameters to make the Taichi compiler print out IR: